 About the Statistical Council

-- to advise a producer of official statistics on the compilation of the official statistical programme;
+- to advise the producers of official statistics on the preparation of the official statistical programme;

-- to give Statistics Estonia recommendations for coordinating the production of official statistics;
+- to give recommendations to Statistics Estonia for coordinating the production of official statistics;

-- to deliver the Minister of Finance its opinion about the official statistical programme and amendments thereto before their approval;
+- to deliver to the Minister of Finance its opinion on the official statistical programme and amendments thereto before their approval;

-- to advise a producer of official statistics on the production of official statistics, including the implementation of statistical principles and quality criteria;
+- to advise the producers of official statistics on the preparation of official statistics, including application of statistical principles and quality criteria;

-- to give the Minister of Finance an estimate about the costs of production of official statistics and present it in its annual report;
+- to provide the Minister of Finance with an estimate of the costs of producing official statistics and present it in its annual report;

-- to give the Minister of Finance recommendations and deliver its opinion in the sphere of statistical legislation;
+- to give recommendations to the Minister of Finance and deliver opinions in the field of statistical legislation;

-- to express its opinion about the suitability of a candidate to the committee conducting the public competition for filling the post of Director General of Statistics Estonia and to the Minister of Finance about the release of the Director General of Statistics Estonia from office.
+- to express its opinion on the suitability of a candidate to the committee conducting the public competition for filling the position of the Director General of Statistics Estonia;

-The Statistical Council is composed of 13 members: representatives from Statistics Estonia, Eesti Pank and the Data Protection Inspectorate, as well as ten members from among the representatives of users and respondents and from among experts.
-The selection of experts appointed to the Statistical Council is based on the principle that the domains of statistics, demography, social sphere, environment, economy and agriculture are represented.
-The work of the Statistical Council is managed by the Chairman.
-The members of the Statistical Council are appointed for a term of four years.
+The Statistical Council consists of 11 members, including one member from Statistics Estonia, one member from Eesti Pank and one member from the Data Protection Inspectorate, and eight members from among the representatives of users of official statistics, respondents and from among experts.
+The experts in the Statistical Council are appointed such that experts in the fields of statistics, demography, social sphere, environment and economics, including agriculture, are represented.
+The Statistical Council is managed by the chairman.
+The term of authority of each membership of the Statistical Council is four years.

-The Statistical Council submits to the Government of the Republic an annual report on the Statistical Council’s activities for a calendar year by 30 April of the following year.
-The annual report is submitted to the Government of the Republic through the Minister of Finance.
+The Statistics Council prepares for the Government of the Republic an annual report on its activities.
+The report is submitted not later than by 30 April of the following year to the Government through the Minister of Finance.

-The Statistical Council’s Rules of Procedure are established by the Government of the Republic.
-The meetings of the Statistical Council are held at least once per three months.
+The rules of procedure of the Statistical Council are established by the Government of the Republic.
+The meetings of the Statistical Council are held at least once every three months.
 The minutes of the meetings are made public.

-A body having similar tasks has been set up in all Member States of the European Union, excl.
-Latvia.
-In Estonia, the tradition of setting up a Statistical Council was re-established by the redaction of the Official Statistics Act which took effect on 01.08.2010.
-From 1922 to the Soviet time, an advisory Statistical Council managed by the Secretary of State functioned under the State Statistical Central Bureau.
+All European Union member states have a body with similar tasks.
+In Estonia, the tradition of setting up a statistical council was re-established by the redaction of the Official Statistics Act that entered into force on 1 August 2010.
+From 1922 until the Soviet time, an advisory council chaired by the Secretary of State was working at the State Central Bureau of Statistics.

-There are also domain-specific statistical councils working alongside Statistics Estonia: the Scientific Council of Social Statistics, the Scientific Council of the Population and Housing Census, and the Scientific Council of Regional Statistics.
+There are also domain-specific councils at Statistics Estonia: the Scientific Council of Population and Social Statistics, the Scientific Council of the Population and Housing Census, and the Council of Regional Statistics.